Choosing the Right Trade Career

 As you search online for a “trade school near me,” you may realize that programs also have attendance and GPA requirements.

 To find the right program and career, you’ll want to consider your learning style and needs.
 Do you need to work during the day and go to school in the evenings?
 Do you prefer learning online?
 What about taking a course to gain test-taking skills so you can pass your licensing exam?
-Make sure you can do what it takes to meet the educational and experience requirements in your chosen field.
+Ensure you can do what it takes to meet your chosen field's educational and experience requirements.

 Creating the Future You Want Starts With the Choices You Make Today